Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Introduction

 \begin{itemize} \item Deep learning approaches are in essence model-free and require massive amounts of labelled examples - orders of magnitude more than humans - in order to learn a complex task \cite{lake2017, rawlinson2019}. \item In most deep learning approaches, the original problem is being re-formulated in a clever way as a related, supervised task which can be tackled by deep multilayer perceptrons.
 Hence the intelligent, creative part is done by the human designer, not by the algorithm. \item Deep learning approaches work on associations and cannot grasp cause and effect \cite{pearl2018}. \end{itemize}

 The first issue has been addressed in many ways with approaches summarized as "few-shot learning" (for a recent review see \cite{wang_y2019}).
 Generally, a model is trained on a large body of related tasks to learn an inductive bias or prior, which is then exploited to solve the task at hand based on only one or few examples.
-Impressive recent achievements include one-shot imitation learning in robots \cite{duan2017} and meta-reinforcement learning \cite{wang_j2016}, the latter showing close relationships to biological reinforcement learning \cite{wang_j2018}. \ch{ Yet, the systems trained are extremely complex in terms of the amount of parameters, and consequently the amount of data required, when summing over the different tasks, is still very high.
+Impressive recent achievements include one-shot imitation learning in robots \cite{duan2017} and meta-reinforcement learning \cite{wang_j2016}, the latter showing close relationships to biological reinforcement learning \cite{wang_j2018}.

+Yet, the systems trained are extremely complex in terms of the amount of parameters, and consequently the amount of data required, when summing over the different tasks, is still very high.

-Addressing the second and third issues seems to require a qualitative change in the paradigm of an artificial intelligent system, compared to deep learning. } Recently, Lake, Ullman, Tenenbaum and Gershman \cite{lake2017} formulated cornerstones believed to be crucial ingredients of human-like learning and cognition, which is suggested to be more model-building like than pattern-recognition like: (i) "building causal models" of the world, (ii) "ground models on intuitive theories of physics and psychology", and (iii) "harness compositionality and learning-to-learn".
+Addressing the second and third issues seems to require a qualitative change in the paradigm of an artificial intelligent system, compared to deep learning.

+Recently, Lake, Ullman, Tenenbaum and Gershman \cite{lake2017} formulated cornerstones believed to be crucial ingredients of human-like learning and cognition, which is suggested to be more model-building like than pattern-recognition like: (i) "building causal models" of the world, (ii) "ground models on intuitive theories of physics and psychology", and (iii) "harness compositionality and learning-to-learn".
 The authors state that in the approach of learning as model-building: \begin{quote} "Cognition is about using these models to understand the world, to explain what we see, to imagine what could have happened and didn't, or what could be true and isn't, and then planning actions to make it so." (\cite{lake2017}, p.2) \end{quote} Lake et al. \cite{lake2015} have developed "probabilistic program induction" as a model for few-shot visual concept learning, which focusses on compositionality and learning-to-learn.

-\ch{ In our approach, which we outline in the next subsection, we address the first issue by deliberately designing a very simple i.e. strongly constrained yet biologically plausible model.
-Despite being simple, the model allows to address the second and third issue by being able to actively explore the causal structure of its environment, to learn intuitive physics and to plan actions in order to achieve goals. }
+In our approach, which we outline in the next but one subsection, we address the first issue by deliberately designing a very simple i.e. strongly constrained yet biologically plausible model.
+Despite being simple, the model allows to address the second and third issue by being able to actively explore the causal structure of its environment, to learn intuitive physics and to plan actions in order to achieve goals.